agathis-project/salix-arctica/README.md

 - **CPU-RST** harness is connected to uC.

-- EMU0,1, JTAG and UART0 signals are wired only to the extension connector to support uP bring-up, development and production testing/programming.
+- EMU0,1, JTAG and UART0 signals are wired only to the extension connector to support uP bring-up and development.

 - Crystal Y5 (24MHz) and oscillator support components R101,R108,C116,C137 must
-  be validated through lab experiments.
+  be optimized through lab experiments.

 #### 3.3.2.
 Power-up sequence and Booting: